hai-vr/XYVR/README-SECURITY.md

 Although it is not the responsibility of the frontend to communicate with external services, the frontend will use whatever URL is provided by the backend as thumbnails for user profile picture and session thumbnails.
 This will establish a connection to an external service or CDN to retrieve the image.

-This is the responsibility of the frontend.
+Fetching the image and displaying it is the responsibility of the frontend.
 The backend will not retrieve that image nor perform any image processing to it.

+The backend will apply the following restrictions to the URLs received from the various APIs, which are then passed to the frontend:
+- For Resonite session thumbnails, the backend will only provide the URL to the frontend if the thumbnail host is equal to `resonite.com` or is a subdomain of it.

 ## Data storage